 Changes to Walt Disney World Hotel Services, Amenities and Recreation

 Based on health guidelines, some Disney World hotel services may be modified or unavailable, including:

 - Bell Services will hold or deliver luggage to rooms, but will not escort guests.

 - Deliveries will only be made to occupied rooms.

 - Dry-cleaning and valet laundry services are temporarily unavailable; self-service laundry remains available.

 - Shipping services are temporarily unavailable.

-- Resort airline check-in service is temporarily unavailable.
+- Resort airline check-in service is no longer available.

 You can expect the following changes to amenities and recreation at Walt Disney World Resort hotels:

 - Select dining locations are available at Disney World hotels, following the same general dining guidelines established resort-wide.
 You can find a resort-specific list of the restaurants available here.

 - Select poolside activities may be available at select resort hotels.

 - Fitness centers are open in alignment with state and county regulations, and may have reduced hours and capacity.

 - Instructor-led fitness classes are unavailable.

 - Activities and schedules will vary.
 The schedule of activities for your Disney World hotel will be shared during your stay.

-- In merchandise locations throughout Walt Disney World Resort, guests will continue to discover favorite Disney items, with some modifications to the shopping experience that will help in managing capacity and fostering physical distancing.
+- In merchandise locations throughout Walt Disney World Resort, guests will continue to discover favorite Disney items, with some modifications to the shopping experience.

 - Pin trading will be available with cast members through the use of pin boards in select locations.
 Cast pin trading with lanyards will not be available at this time to maintain physical distancing.

 - Package delivery to the front of the theme parks or to Disney World hotels is currently unavailable.
 However, shipping merchandise to guests’ homes continues to be available.

 The following Disney World hotel amenities and experiences are currently unavailable: